Spiritual Benefits of Regular Salah in Middlesbrough

 Having the right time is only half the preparation.
 Make sure you're also facing the Holy Kaaba by checking the Qibla direction for Middlesbrough before you begin your Salah.

-Zuhr prayer in Middlesbrough begins after the sun passes its zenith.
-It is the second prayer of the day and a midday break for Muslims in United Kingdom.
+Dhuhr (Zuhr) prayer in Middlesbrough begins after the sun passes its zenith (highest point).
+In Europe/London timezone, this occurs around midday.
+It is the second prayer of the day and consists of 4 rakats.